bbrener1/rusty_axe/README.md

 This package is currently intended to be run on linux or osx.
 This package may funciton on windows but no guarantees are made.

+## Installation

+Install by invoking

+`pip install rusty_axe_bbrener1`

+## Tutorial

+A tutorial is available within this repo in the form of an ipython notebook.

+Please consult this tutorial or any of the notebooks used to generate the figures of the accompanying paper.

+## Building From Source

+In order to build this package from source you will need the rust compiler.
+It is easily obtained

 ### Obtaining Rust

 Please note, before instlling this package you should obtain the rust compiler.